MANAGEMENT AND ACCOUNTING WEB

 University of South Florida, Fall 2001

 The question as to the effectiveness of performance appraisals has been a controversial issue for many years.
 Carson, Cardy and Dobbins discuss whether performance appraisals are an effective tool or an inaccurate method of assessing employees.
-The performance appraisal, in fact, has been considered a “received doctrine” by much of the human resource management profession.
-Once considered a received doctrine, it’s highly regarded and often times, unquestioned.
+The performance appraisal, in fact, has been considered a “ received doctrine” by much of the human resource management profession.
+Once considered a received doctrine, it’s highly regarded and frequently unquestioned.
 However, problems arise if the foundation or assumptions to the received doctrine are incorrect.
 The three assumptions underlying the performance appraisal are:

 Ability and motivation are the causes mentioned above and most importantly, are controlled by the individual.
 With this in mind, the objective of the article is to present opposing views on the controversies surrounding performance appraisals and to examine if raters use appropriate elements when measuring performance.